The Health Star Rating system was developed to help make informed decisions on nutrition information when purchasing packaged foods.

 When you’re at the supermarket you can use the health star rating to compare food in the same category, e.g. plain yoghurt with strawberry yoghurt.
 It is not designed to compare different types of products e.g. yoghurt versus milk.

-Fonterra is committed to being the world’s most trusted source of dairy nutrition.
+Fonterra is committed to being a leader in sustainable dairy nutrition.
 We know that by providing access to good nutrition with clear labelling this can help Kiwis make informed decisions.
-Aligned with this Fonterra Brands New Zealand have signed up to the New Zealand Ministry of Health’s Healthy Kids’ Industry pledge which aims to help reduce rates of obesity in Kiwi children.
-In addition to this we have committed to seven additional pledges.
-Two of these are: to roll out the Health Star Rating on applicable products* as we refresh our packaging; and by the end of 2018, include Health Star Rating information on our websites for all products.
-For more information on Fonterra’s commitment to the New Zealand Ministry of Health’s Healthy Kid Industry pledge please click here.
+We have committed to roll out the Health Star Rating on applicable products* as we refresh our packaging; and include Health Star Rating information on our websites for all products.

 * ‘Applicable products’ are those intended for everyday consumption in New Zealand and where the packaging is not also used for export to regions where the health star rating is not accepted